Hangzhou: Song dynasty

 In 1089, another renowned poet governor Su Shi (Su Dongpo) used 200,000 workers to construct a 2.8 km long causeway across West Lake made of mud dredged from the lake bottom.
 The lake is surrounded by hills on the northern and western sides.
 The Baochu Pagoda sits on the Baoshi Hill to the north of the lake.

 Hangzhou was chosen as the new capital of the Southern Song dynasty in 1132, when most of northern China had been conquered by the Jurchens in the Jin–Song wars.
 The surviving imperial family had retreated south from its original capital in Kaifeng after it was captured by the Jurchens in the Jingkang Incident of 1127.
 Emperor Gaozong moved to Nanjing, then to modern Shangqiu, then to Yangzhou in 1128, and finally to Hangzhou in 1129.

 Once the prospect of retaking northern China had diminished, buildings in Hangzhou were extended and renovated to become a permanent imperial capital.
 The imperial palace in Hangzhou, modest in size, was expanded in 1133 with new roofed alleyways, and in 1148 with an extension of the palace walls.
 The city walls were built with tamped earth and stone and was 30 feet high and 10 feet thick at its base.
 There were 13 gates and several towers on the walls.
 The walls covered the city by four miles north to south and only one mile east to west.
-According to the Italian explorer Odoric of Pordenone, Hangzhou was the greatest city in the world.
-It was heavily populated and filled with large family estates.
-It had 12,000 bridges.
-Bread, pork, rice, and wine were abundant despite the large population.
 Arab merchants lived in Hangzhou during the Song dynasty, due to the fact that the oceangoing trade passages took precedence over land trade during this time.
 The Phoenix Mosque was constructed by a Persian settler in Hangzhou at this time.

 From 1132 until the Mongol invasion of 1276, Hangzhou remained the capital of the Southern Song dynasty and was known as Lin'an (臨安).
 It served as the seat of the imperial government, a center of trade and entertainment, and the nexus of the main branches of the civil service.
 During that time the city was a gravitational center of Chinese civilization as what used to be considered "central China" in the north was taken by the Jin, an ethnic minority dynasty ruled by Jurchens.